Airbus A380 upgrade may come later than 2022: CEO

-The planemaking unit of Airbus Group SE is looking at whether to upgrade the A380, the world’s largest passenger jet, as requested by its largest customer Emirates.
+The planemaking unit of Airbus Group SE (AIR.PA) is looking at whether to upgrade the A380, the world’s largest passenger jet, as requested by its largest customer Emirates [EMIRA.UL].

 While buy-in from Emirates is crucial, Airbus still must justify to other airlines that the jumbojet has a market, Bregier said before the aviation group known as the Wings Club.